Innovation Accounting: how to measure innovation success

 To start doing so, we can use a combination of the innovation thesis, strategic goals, and the need to create a balanced portfolio.
 Innovation Accounting can then be used to measure and manage the progress of these corporate ventures from great idea to validated business model.

-The term Innovation Accounting was first coined by Eric Ries in his groundbreaking book The Lean Startup.
+Eric Ries first coined the term Innovation Accounting in his groundbreaking book The Lean Startup.
 In his book, Eric Ries explores the topic of Innovation Accounting to measure the progress of a single startup.
+He describes the term as a system that startups should adopt to ensure accountability for data-driven decision-making.

 Innovation Accounting focusses on managing the following three innovation activities: